tomsquest/docker-radicale/README.md

 Docker will automatically select the correct image type for your architecture, whether it is amd64 or arm64.

+## Unraid

+This image is compatible with Unraid, and you can find it in the [Community App store](https://unraid.net/community/apps?q=radicale#r).

 ## Extending the image

 The image is extendable, as per Docker image architecture.
 You need to create your own `Dockerfile`.